-Infrastructure and Sustainability - One of the goals of the Education Center project was to improve zoo operations, and to that end the Tiger Plaza structures were demolished.
+One of the goals of the Education Center project was to improve zoo operations, and to that end the Tiger Plaza structures were demolished.
 This is a portion of infrastructure work identified in the Master Plan to address stormwater and aging site utilities.
 Another goal was to generate revenue to offset operation costs through retail food sales and catering and to provide additional revenue generating space.
-The Education Center includes the new Discovery Plaza, with train ticket sales, Coffee Crossing Café and infrastructure connecting Elephant Plaza and Central Plaza.
+The Education Center includes the new Discovery Plaza, with train ticket sales, Coffee Crossing Café, and infrastructure connecting Elephant Plaza and Central Plaza.
 Zoo catering shares new space in the Education Center.

 The Education Center is a "building that teaches" with sustainable elements prominently on display.
 Green Living signs and a sustainability dashboard interpret the resource conservation efforts and outcomes of the new facility to visitors.
-The

-LEED-certified building features rain water reuse in restrooms, solar panels for energy production, bird-friendly glazing, Forest Stewardship Council-certified wood, and efficient heating and cooling systems.
-The Oregon Zoo Foundation and zoo staff developed a partnership with SolarWorld, the largest U.S. manufacturer of solar panels and a leader in solar technology. to provide solar panels at cost.
-Funding from Portland General Electric's Renewable Development Fund supported the expansion of the solar panel installation to help seek a net-zero energy operations certification for the NESt building.
+The LEED-certified building features rain water reuse in restrooms, solar panels for energy production, birdfriendly glazing, Forest Stewardship Council-certified wood, and efficient heating and cooling systems.
+The Oregon Zoo Foundation and zoo staff developed a partnership with SolarWorld, the largest U.S. manufacturer of solar panels and a leader in solar technology, to provide solar panels at cost.
+Funding from Portland General Electric's Renewable Development Fund supported the expansion of the solar panel installation to help seek a net-zero energy operations certification for the NESt building, along with visitor and revenue-generating amenities for Discovery Plaza.
+Offsets from solar arrays went to the project contingency fund.